 There are some great ways we can improve magnesium uptake during menopause:

-1. Epsom Salts: Magnesium has been used as a therapeutic agent for hundreds of years and well before pharmaceutical companies sold magnesium to us in bottles!
+- Epsom Salts: Magnesium has been used as a therapeutic agent for hundreds of years and well before pharmaceutical companies sold magnesium to us in bottles!
 Magnesium-rich waters of Epsom Spa Town have been known to be beneficial ever since the 16th Century (this is where Epsom Salts were discovered).
-But there is also caution, because Epsom was also the site of our early knowledge about the dangers of too much magnesium, when in 1891, 4 ounces of Epsom Salts caused magnesium poisoning and complete muscular paralysis in a 35 year old woman.

-2. Food Sources: If you want to use your diet to increase magnesium rather than supplements, then get more beans, nuts and whole grains into you.
-For my amazing women on the MyMT programmes, I get them to increase their intake of organic brown rice, green leafy vegetables and they can also have bananas, dark chocolate and of course, a black coffee – all foods and drinks which are rich sources of magnesium and other healthy nutrients.
-If they have gut health problems, then they also work through the MyMT™ GUT REHAB plans which are included in the programme for women who need them.
+- Food Sources: If you want to use your diet to increase magnesium rather than supplements, then get more beans, nuts and whole grains into you.
+For my amazing women on the MyMT™ programmes, I get them to increase their intake of organic brown rice, green leafy vegetables and they can also have bananas, dark chocolate and of course, a black coffee – all foods and drinks which are rich sources of magnesium and other healthy nutrients.

-3. Artesian Water: When I was in Switzerland (how long ago that feels after all that’s been going on in the world!), I couldn’t believe how nice the water tasted in the small village I was visiting.
-Everywhere in the village were wells brimming over with glacial water coming down from the Swiss Alps.
-I discovered that the ‘magic’ of these waters lay in two minerals – calcium and magnesium.
+- Artesian Water: When I was in Switzerland earlier this year after two years of our borders closing, it was so nice to taste again, the mineral-rich water in the small village I was visiting.
+I had almost forgotten how wonderful it was.
+Everywhere in the village, troughs were brimming over with glacial water coming down from the Swiss Alps.
+In my visits there in the past, I learnt that the ‘magic’ of these waters lay in the richness of two minerals – calcium and magnesium.
 Further investigation and local knowledge, led me to discover that just 1 litre of this beautiful alpine water delivers around 50% of the daily requirements of calcium and magnesium to drinkers.
 No wonder I was told that many locals live to a ripe old age!
 Women from around the world who are in my coaching groups get all this fabulous knowledge as well.

 Magnesium is a vital tool in our dietary tool-box as we transition through menopause as are most minerals and vitamins.
 But if we aren’t absorbing these nutrients then the priority is to turn around the gut, liver and cardiac inflammation that prevents magnificent magnesium from doing its job.
-I cover how to do this in my 12 week programmes.
+I cover how to do this in my 12 week programmes and it’s why I’ve bundled up these modules in my JULY SALE this month.
+I hope you can join me.

 Sometimes we do need a boost from supplements, but other times we can get adequate amounts from improving our focus on the right foods at different life stages.